Aditi1900/CIS310-group-assignment-2/README.md

 ALU Implementation: For the ALU implementation, we used a 4-bit adder to handle addition and subtraction, utilizing bitwise complementing of B and conditional addition of 1 for subtraction operations.
 Increment and decrement operations were achieved by feeding A into the adder with fixed inputs (0001 for increment and 1111 for decrement).
 Transfer operations were handled using multiplexers to pass A directly to the output.
 The control signals ({S1, S0, Cin}) determined the selection of operations as per the provided table.

-Testing: Show input/output waveforms or screenshots demonstrating each operation.

 Register File test:
 ![image](https://github.com/user-attachments/assets/86143608-5cae-4c40-a33f-5a809af3ff32)

 Test shows that values are correctly written.

 ALU Test cases:
 1. Add (A + B)